h-sinha/RL-Snake-Game/README.md

 ### State

 Tuple with 13 values.
-Each value if 0/1.
+Each value except direction is 0/1.
+Direction can take integral values from 0 to 4.

 | index |    Description  			    	  |
 |-------|:-----------------------------:|